slippedhal0/sacMedicalMod/README.md

 Features Currently Under Development:

  -- The Self Tend, Tend to (Humanlike)Pawn and Rescue Pawn subtasks of Doctoring now will be completed by a Doctor who has Doctor set to Priority 1 in the Work Tab before going to sleep, or will wake up to complete them.
-This was achieved by setting the <emergency> tag for each WorkGiver.

   --